PedroLopes/pdfshrink/README.md

 # pdfshrink

-`PDFShrink` is a macOS and Linux-friendly Bash script for compressing PDF files with different quality options.
+`pdfshrink` is a macOS and Linux-friendly Bash script for compressing PDF files with different quality options.
 It supports both interactive and flag-based workflows, optional file relocation, and safe overwrite handling.

 (This was based in this [old script](https://raw.githubusercontent.com/PedroLopes/bashscripting/refs/heads/master/pdfshrink.sh), which was probbaly based on someone's answer on stackoverflow.
 This updated version includes some minor improvements, such as an install script and more options.)

 ---

-## Features
+## Features and usage overview

 - Compress PDF files using Ghostscript (`gs`)
 - Saves compressed file side by side with original by default